brunnorpdias/OmniSwitch/README.md

 - Limit results on the fly with lightweight prefixes (`/`, `>`, `.`).
 - Open existing tabs instead of duplicating them, or spawn new panes with `Cmd/Ctrl + Enter`.
 - Browse folders inline with `/ `: drill into directories, open their files, and step back with `Backspace`.
+- Search headings inside notes using the `# ` prefix (desktop builds index them with SQLite FTS).
 - Follow the active mode from the pill label beside the input (Notes, Commands, Attachments, Folders).
 - Log the currently open editor leaves to the console for debugging complex layouts.